Eleas/i7-peerless/README.md

 When the game loads for testing purposes, it runs a regression test on the first galaxy.
 Test uses the output from the C version of Text Elite as its dataset, which should be sufficiently accurate.
 There's currently no tests exist for the other galaxies, but that will likely change.

-At the momnent, the automatic tests do not validate the Goat Seed string.
+At the momnent, the automatic tests do not validate the Goat Soup string.
+It is unlikely that tests will be made for the Species Name string, as that information was missing from Text Elite.

 ## Current status of project